LabTranslationalArchitectomics/expressyouRcell/README.md

 For each transition, the function creates a set of temporary frames with intermediate color shades which will then be merged together in a single animated picture or short movie.
 The gifski and av packages are respecitvely used to produce the gif picture or the movie.

 As a final step, the function saves the movie (in mp4 format) or animated picture (gif format) in the specified folder.
 The following lines create the animated picture reported below.
 The input data consists of the data structured obtained as output by the  ```color_cell``` function used in the previous steps.
 You have to specify the timepoint you want to include in the final animated picture (e.g "brain_p3_rs-"  and "brain_p5_rs-").
 Seconds between each transition and fps (e.g. the number of frames per second: the higher this value, the smoother the visual transition.
 Keep in mind that this will also increase the amount of processing time necessary to create the final figure).
-For this specific example, only down regulated genes have been selected to create the animated pictogram between the two timepoints included in the ```example_list_output``` data structure.
+For this specific example, only down regulated genes have been selected to create the animated pictograph between the two timepoints included in the ```example_list_output``` data structure.
 ```
 animate(data = example_list_output,
         timepoints = c("brain_p3_rs-", "brain_p5_rs-"),